ZoneMinder/zmeventnotification/README.md

 * Enable Debug logs in zmNinja (Setting->Developer Options->Enable Debug Log)
 * telnet/ssh into your zoneminder server
 * Stop the zmeventnotification doing `sudo zmdc.pl status zmeventnotification.pl`
+* Make sure there are no stale processes running of zmeventnotification by doing `ps -aef | grep zmeventnotification` and making sure it doesn't show existing processes
 * Start a terminal (lets call it Terminal-Log)  to tail logs like so `tail -f /var/log/syslog | grep zmeventnotification`
+* Edit `zmeventnotification.ini` (typically in `/etc/`) and make sure `verbose = 1` is set.
+This will print more logs on the console.
+Make sure you turn this off again before switching back to daemon mode.
 * Start another terminal and start zmeventserver manually from command line like so `sudo /usr/bin/zmeventnotification.pl`
 * Make sure you see logs like this in the logs window like so:
 ```